Head of Engineering

 Westhill, Aberdeenshire

-We reward our people, you’ll have good benefits, a competitive salary, bonus scheme, ongoing development, and an opportunity to develop your career.
+We reward our people, you’ll have good benefits, a competitive salary, ongoing development, and an opportunity to develop your career.
 This full-time role is 40 hours per week Monday to Friday, based at Westhill, Aberdeenshire.

 You’ll have 32 days holiday per year, pension, sick pay, life assurance and inclusion in our Flexible Benefits programme that includes cycle to work scheme, gym membership, dental insurance and dine out discounts as well as access to our Employee Assistance Programme.